-When you Meet Mary, you'll discover that she is a born and raised local from Anchorage.
-She spent her summers at her family's commercial fishing site across Cook Inlet from Anchorage.
-And she is a 1964 earthquake survivor.
+When you Meet Mary, you'll discover that she was born and raised in Anchorage.
+How she spent her summers at her family's commercial fishing site across Cook Inlet from Anchorage.
+And that she is a 1964 earthquake survivor.

 Mary was born in Anchorage, in the territory of Alaska, in 1952.